ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 ## User Roles and Permissions

-Cooks (home or professional) are general users, who are able to edit and view the ingredients in their own pantries and grocery lists.
+General users (such as home cooks or professional cooks) are able to edit and view the ingredients in their own pantries and grocery lists.
 They can create custom recipes that only they can access.
-They can also look up and view publically-viewable recipes, but they cannot add to or edit these recipes.
+General users can also look up and view publically-viewable recipes, but they cannot add to or edit these recipes.

 ## Deployment